Skip to the content.

 screenshot_Webots

-Objectives and Content
+Objectives

 I teach an introductory-level course on Robotics for electrical engineering students, focusing on wheeled mobile robots.
 These Robotics Simulation Labs were created to replace the practical activities of that course during the restrictions related to the COVID-19 pandemic.
 Initially, there were only 4 labs, but gradually more labs were added to cover more topics.
-Now I use the simulation labs to complement the theory and practical activities of the course, covering:
+Now I use the simulation labs to complement the theory and practical activities of the course.

 How to use